infoqualitylab/author_network_analysis/Salt/data/databank_deposit_version_2/README.txt

 cited_ID - The numeric ID of a PSR.

 DIFFERENCES BETWEEN THIS DATASET AND RELATED DATASET (Fu and Hsiao, 2020 https://doi.org/10.13012/B2IDB-9222782_V1 )
-- The file Article_attr.csv was removed due to redundancy.
+- We removed file Article_attr.csv due to redundancy.
 The old file article_list.csv contains all information.
-- The file article_list.csv was renamed report_list.csv
+- We renamed file article_list.csv as report_list.csv
-- The file "Supplementary Reference List.pdf" was renamed "supplementary_reference_list.pdf."
+- We renamed file "Supplementary Reference List.pdf" as "supplementary_reference_list.pdf."
-- A new file salt_cont_author.csv was added
+- We added a new file salt_cont_author.csv.
-- Corrected a couple of mistakes in report_list.csv, and change all column names to lower cases for consistency.
+- We corrected a couple of mistakes in report_list.csv, and changed all column names to lower cases for consistency.
 In particular, we corrected the classification of two SRRs, Graudal 2014 (from “for” to “against”) and Poggio 2014 (from “against” to “for”), whose “statements” based on which “judgment” was made were mistakenly swapped in Web Table 2 of the supplement of Trinquart et al. 2016.
-- A new column, "study_design" was added to report_list.csv.
+- We added a new column, "study_design" to report_list.csv.
-- Acronyms "Group, H. P. T. R" and "Group, T. of H. P. C. R." were corrected to "Hypertension Prevention Trial Research Group" in supplementary_reference_list.pdf.
+- We corrected acronyms "Group, H. P. T. R" and "Group, T. of H. P. C. R." to "Hypertension Prevention Trial Research Group" in supplementary_reference_list.pdf.
-- The edge list file (inclusion_net_edges.csv) was verified and corrected for a couple of mistakes.
+- We verified the original edge list file (inclusion_net_edges.csv) and corrected for a couple of mistakes.
-- A new file inclusion_net_edges_trinquart.csv was added to record the adjacency matrix constructed by Trinquart et al. (2016), based on their Trinquart's edge list in their supplementary data file.
-Differences between inclusion_net_edges.csv and inclusion_net_edges_trinquart.csv are explained in the next section.
+- We added a new file inclusion_net_edges_trinquart.csv to record the adjacency matrix constructed by Trinquart et al. (2016), based on their supplementary data file's Web Figure 4.
+We will explain the differences between inclusion_net_edges.csv and inclusion_net_edges_trinquart.csv in the next section.

 DIFFERENCES BETWEEN INCLUSION_NET_EDGES.CSV AND INCLUSION_NET_EDGES_TRINQUART.CSV

 Note: inclusion_net_edges_trinquart.csv will be referred as "Trinquart's edge list" from now on.
-It is translate from Web Figure 4 of Trinquart et al. (2016).
+It is based on from Web Figure 4 of Trinquart et al. (2016)'s supplementary data file.
 Inclusion_net_edges.csv will be reffered to as "our edge list" from now on.

 SRR1: identical
 SRR2: identical